digimuza/coding-interview-api/TASK.md

 - name is any string
 - skills is an array of strings; elements in the array are not duplicated (there is no [ "skill1", "skill2", "skill1" ]).

-# 2. GET /candidates/search?skills=skill1,skill2 (Exact match)
+# 2. GET /candidates/search?skills=skill1,skill2 (Match all skills)

 First, implement the GET method to find an exact match for the skills provided.
+The route should return candidates that have at least all the skills requested.
 Order does not matter, and a 404 should be returned for no match.

 If the request is invalid (no ?skills=...) then status code 400 (Bad Request) must be returned.